elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### If, you implement destructuring on empty values, what is returned?
+### If you implement destructuring on empty values, what gets returned?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If the array is shorter than the list of variables at the left, there will be no errors.
-Absent values are considered undefined on return.
+  <div><strong>Interview Response:</strong> There are no errors if the array is shorter than the list of variables at the left.
+Missing values are considered undefined on return.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />